Appendix C — AI Tools for Enhanced Learning and Productivity in Bioinformatics

 Bias in AI Models: AI models learn from the vast corpus of text and code they are trained on.
 This training data can contain societal biases, which may then be reflected in the AI’s responses.
 Be mindful of how this could subtly influence suggestions, interpretations, or even the tone of explanations.

 Over-Reliance and Skill Atrophy: The convenience of AI can be seductive.
-However, relying on it too heavily can hinder the development of your own foundational R programming and statistical reasoning skills.
+However, relying on it too heavily can hinder the development of your own foundational R programming and statistical reasoning skills, and there is now empirical evidence that heavy reliance both erodes the skills of experts and reduces the critical thinking people invest in a task (Budzyń et al. 2025; Lee et al. 2025).
 Use AI as a tool to aid and accelerate your learning, not to replace the hard work of understanding.
 The ultimate goal is for you to become proficient, not for the AI to perform tasks for you.
+This risk is important enough that the next section treats it on its own.

 Reproducibility: If you incorporate AI-generated code or insights into your analyses, ensure you thoroughly understand them, can justify their use, and document them meticulously for reproducibility.
 It can be good practice to note the prompts you used if the interaction significantly shaped your approach, treating it almost like a consultation.